Key Takeaways

 What did the 1992 LA riots accomplish?

-The riots led to significant policy changes including federal civil rights charges against the officers involved in the Rodney King beating (two were ultimately convicted), the Christopher Commission reforms to LAPD policies and oversight, and billions of dollars in rebuilding investment in South Los Angeles.
-From a preparedness perspective, the riots demonstrated that communities must plan for at least 72 hours of self-sufficiency, that organized community defense is effective, and that visible property hardening dramatically reduces the likelihood of being targeted.
+The riots led to federal civil rights charges against the officers involved in the Rodney King beating (two were ultimately convicted), the Christopher Commission reforms to LAPD policies and oversight, and billions of dollars in rebuilding investment in South Los Angeles.
+From a preparedness perspective, they demonstrated that communities must plan for at least 72 hours of self-sufficiency, that organized community defense is effective, and that visible property hardening dramatically reduces the likelihood of being targeted.

 How much money did Rodney King get in his settlement?